-(VAS) and Integrated Resilience.
+Demonstrating Public Sector Reform, we continue to embed new and innovative approaches to staffing through the use of a lean whole-time workforce supported through a system of Voluntary Additional Shifts (VAS) and Integrated Resilience.
 Similar to voluntary on call arrangements, firefighters during their rota days, have the opportunity to undertake VAS.
-This has enabled us to reduce our whole-time workforce naturally to 1168 Firefighters with VAS being used to cover shortfalls.
+This has enabled us to reduce our whole-time workforce naturally to 1220 Firefighters, which includes 52 Technical Rescue firefighters, with VAS being used to cover shortfalls.
 This results in significant budget savings whilst maintaining services to the community.
 Integrated Resilience enables uniformed personnel undertaking roles in departments, to regularly staff response vehicles which covers staffing deficiencies, enables skills and knowledge transfer and maintains core competencies.

 We continue to review our fleet, ensuring the correct vehicle types are being deployed, with state of the art equipment and technology, so that fast response times can be maintained with fewer firefighters.
+The introduction of a technology system within our Fire Control called Dynamic Cover Tool (DCT), assists the efficient and effective utilisation of our fleet and firefighters to best effect.
+The DCT ensures that resources can be mobilised most appropriate to an incident.

 We continue to review our estate (stations and other building assets) on a regular basis, with a view to streamline local resources, ensuring efficiencies are maximised.
+We have worked collaboratively with West Midlands Police to investigate opportunities to share premises.

 We continue to challenge some calls received by our Fire Control centre, to minimise the number of false alarms responded to and to ensure we always have sufficient resources to mobilise most effectively to the calls where lives and property are in danger.
-Additionally, following the establishment of the nature of the call via a robust call challenging system, our Fire Control can mobilise one of the three Business Support Vehicles which have been recently introduced to our service delivery model, to false alarm calls who can provide support to the business or trust ensuring they are doing all they can to keep their employees and the public safe.
+We have embedded our innovative 999eye system; technology which supports our resource efficiency and safeguards our firefighters in advance preparation of incident management.
+This allows the caller to send a live feed of the incident to Fire Control via a onetime only URL link from their own mobile phone, passing vital information to support Fire Control to appropriately resource the incident and give on coming crews vital information Additionally, following the establishment of the nature of the call via a robust call challenging system, our Fire Control can mobilise one of the three Business Support Vehicles which have been recently introduced to our service delivery model, to false alarm calls who can provide support to the business or trust ensuring they are doing all they can to keep their employees and the public safe.
 Where necessary this may involve commencing relevant and proportionate enforcement of the Regulatory Reform (Fire Safety) Order 2005.
 In particular, advice can be provided on the management and suitability of the fire alarm, leading to a reduction in automatic false alarm calls.

 Working with Staffordshire FRS, the combined Fire Control function continues to reap financial savings whilst improving the level of operational collaboration and inter-agency working within our region.
+A Memorandum of Understanding has been agreed with Warwickshire FRS to investigate similar opportunities for collaboration and efficiencies.